NodeGrid/nodegrid/README.md

 #### **Create new entity and store object**

 As an example let's get entity called `books`.
-In books entity has follwing type object `{"name":"NodeGrid Tutorials", "author":"John Smith"}`.
+In books entity has follwing type object `{"name":"NodeGrid Tutorials", "author":"John Smith", "type": "Tutorials"}`.
 <br/>
 This request is authenticated from user accessToken.
 Therefore you need to set `Authorization` HEADER to request.